 The suspension of the GT350R has been thoroughly reworked in order to accommodate the new rubber and still offer breathtaking performance.
-The car’s MagneRide magnetorheological ride control dampers, antilock brakes, and the traction control system have all been fine-tuned and smart prepped to achieve this goal.
+The car’s MagneRide magnetorheological ride control dampers, antilock brakes, and traction control system have all been fine-tuned and smart-prepped to achieve this goal.

 What do you think of the new Shelby Mustang?
 Worth a buy?
 Let us know through the comments…

 Source: Autocar India | Image Source';